Famous Buildings: Kursaal Southend

 The Kursaal has changed hands and names several times over the years.
 In 1910 the building and land was bought by Luna Park and Palace of Amusements and renamed Luna Park.
 New attractions accompanied the new name, including roller coasters, a cinema and a miniature railway.
 The company claimed that 100,000 visitors went to Luna Park each week, but in 1911 a fire destroyed two attractions, the Joy Wheel and Figure of Eight Railway Coaster.
 Business suffered and Luna Park was dissolved in 1915.

 During the late 1920s and early 1930s, the Kursaal was home to a greyhound racing stadium and Southend United FC.
-The Kursaal was closed to the public during World War II.
+The attraction was closed to the public during World War II.

 After World War II